fhooton/FoodMine/README.md

 Helper functions to clean and aggregate information into FoodMine database.

 #### data
-Folder that holds all raw data, or data not generated from files.
+Folder that holds raw data from paper data collection.

-#### misc_save
-Folder that holds miscellaneous saved data from files to speed up reproduction.